Watch Seth & Khandra explain the most commonly asked questions for American expats in Australia.

 It is uncommon but it can happen.

 If the level of income that a US citizen has goes above particular thresholds, then the investment income that they earn has a surtax (called the Net Investment Income Tax).
-This is where you will pay Australian tax on all of your worldly income that offsets the normal US tax completely but then there’s this surtax of 3.8% on the US side and this cannot be offset.
+This is where you will pay Australian tax on all of your worldwide income that offsets the normal US tax completely but then there’s this surtax of 3.8% on the US side and this cannot be offset.

 Is it better to file as Head of Household rather than Married Filing Separate?